2011 NLL season

-The 2011 National Lacrosse League season, the 25th in the history of the NLL, began January 8, 2011, and ended with the Championship game, won by the Toronto Rock 8-7.
+The 2011 National Lacrosse League season, the 25th in the history of the NLL, began on January 8, 2011, and ended with the Championship game, which was won by the Toronto Rock 8-7.

 Team movement

 The Orlando Titans announced in July 2010 that they would not participate in the 2011 season, due to financial troubles.
 Some players were granted free agency while others were involved in a dispersal draft.